-- ► Select mid-program startup: Press the MID-PROGRAM STARTUP soft key - ► Start-up at N: Enter the block number N at which the block scan should end - ► Program: Enter the name of the program containing block N - ▶ Repetitions: If block N is located in a program section repeat or in a subprogram that is to be run repeatedly, enter the number of repetitions to be calculated in the block scan - Start mid-program startup: Press the machine START button - Contour approach (see following section)
+- ► Select mid-program startup: Press the MID-PROGRAM STARTUP soft key - ► Startup at N: Enter the block number N at which the block scan should end. - ► Program: Enter the name of the program containing block N - ▶ Repetitions: If block N is located in a program section repeat or in a subprogram that is to be run repeatedly, enter the number of repetitions to be calculated in the block scan - To start the block scan, press the machine START button. - ► Contour approach (see following section)